 The desired ASP family structure was two affected siblings, both biological parents, and up to two unaffected siblings.
 The minimum family structure was two affected siblings.
 Eligibility criteria include the following:

 In addition, trio families were collected in selected populations with a low prevalence of the disease throughout the Asia-Pacific, European and North American Networks.
 The required family structure was an affected child and both biological parents.
 Eligibility criteria are the same as listed above.
+Cases and controls were collected throughout the Asia-Pacific, European and North American Networks in selected low-prevalence populations.
+Eligibility criteria for cases are the same as above.

 The T1DGC has assembled renewable genetic materials for use in family based linkage and association studies and made research data available to the research community.
 Phenotype and genotype data from study participants has been used in research studies concerning the genetic origins of T1D risk in families and the general population.